top of page

 Big changes could be coming to Airport Way S.

-A developer wants to build about 30 one-bedroom and studio apartments at the old Rainier Beer Malt House, 5900 Airport Way S. The residences would be on top of commercial space on the ground floor.
+A developer wants to build about 30 apartments at the old Rainier Beer Malt House, 5900 Airport Way S. The residences would be on top of commercial space on the ground floor.

 Comments